 - Unable to pay installments within 6 months

-The certification process is overseen by the Energy Crisis Assistance Program.
-Once approved the Department of Social Services will issue a Certification Utility Moratorium to the customer.
+The Energy Crisis Assistance Program oversees the certification process.
+Once approved, the Department of Social Services will issue a Certification Utility Moratorium to the customer.
 This certificate should be mailed to the energy company.
 To request a copy of the form, please contact your local Department of Social Services office.

 Requirements for South Carolina

 A customer needing special consideration must get a doctor to sign a medical certification, which covers a one-month period.
 For more information call: 800-943-6914.

-Third party notification is a duke energy assistance programs that allow the utility company to contact a friend or family member when the client is behind in their bill.
-This is particularly helpful when you have an elderly, sick at-risk family member.
+Third-party notification is a duke energy assistance program that allows the utility company to contact a friend or family member when the client is behind in their bill.
+This is particularly helpful when you have an elderly, sick, at-risk family member.

 LIHEAP (Low Income Home Energy Assistance Program)

-This is a federal program provided heating assistance for low-income families.
-Heat assistance and cooling assistance is available for Kentucky, Ohio, Carolinas and through the U.S. Once a year a check is sent to an approved household to help pay home heating bills.
+This is a federal program that provided heating assistance for low-income families.
+Heat assistance and cooling assistance are available for Kentucky, Ohio, Carolinas, and through the U.S. Once a year, a check is sent to an approved household to help pay home heating bills.
 You can register for help through the Department of Social Services or other community organizations.
 Find out more about LIHEAP.

 Ohio Gas Residential Low Income Pilot Program